Step 7: Hearing for a civil protection order

 If you both show up at the hearing and the abuser does not consent to having the civil protection order issued, the judge will hold a hearing where you will both be able to present testimony, witnesses, and other evidence.
 It is generally best to have a lawyer represent you at this hearing to make sure that your rights are fully protected.
 If the judge finds that the abuser has committed or attempted to commit a crime against you, s/he may grant you a civil protection order.

-See the Preparing Your Case page for ways you can show the judge that you were abused if you end up representing yourself at the hearing.
+See the At the Hearing page for ways you can show the judge that you were abused if you end up representing yourself at the hearing.